Eugenix94/BookVerse/README.md

 Hi there!

+This project is for non-commercial purposes.
+I'm still working on it and this is just a little idea of the project.

-This is the Netflify depoyed link: https://bookverse01.netlify.app/
+This is the Netflify deployed link of the main branch: https://bookverse01.netlify.app/

 I also made the Lite branch that's a simplified version of the main one.
 Check it out: https://bookeverselite.netlify.app/